ModiaSim/ModiaMath.jl/docs/src/index.md

 - Adapted tolerance of nonlinear solver so that it is identical to integrator tolerance.

+- Bugs in event iteration corrected:
+  * Number of event iterations is limited (more as 20 iterations triggers an error), to avoid infinite looping.
+  * Also at a time-event, re-initialization is performed (to compute consistent `x, der(x)` variables).

 - Documentation `docs/src/man/Overview.md` considerably improved.
 Now reflecting the current status of ModiaMath.